craigshelley/beautiful-jekyll/projects/SuperHubIntegrationTools.md

 If this has succeeded, then you have successfully created a backup of the whole EEPROM, which can be restored to at any point in the future if things go wrong.
 Keep the file safe!

+### (2) Extract the Firmware Components from the Firmware Image

-Next extract the various firmware components using:
+Extract the various firmware components using:

     extractmemorydump my_modem.img